Supply and demand: History

 During the late 19th century the marginalist school of thought emerged.
 The main innovators of this approach were Stanley Jevons, Carl Menger, and Léon Walras.
 The key idea was that the price was set by the subjective value of a good at the margin.
 This was a substantial change from Adam Smith's thoughts on determining the supply price.

 In his 1870 essay "On the Graphical Representation of Supply and Demand", Fleeming Jenkin in the course of "introduc[ing] the diagrammatic method into the English economic literature" published the first drawing of supply and demand curves in English, including comparative statics from a shift of supply or demand and application to the labor market.
 The model was further developed and popularized by Alfred Marshall in the 1890 textbook Principles of Economics.

 Criticism

-The philosopher Hans Albert has argued that the ceteris paribus conditions of the marginalist theory rendered the theory itself an empty tautology and completely closed to experimental testing.
-In essence, he argues, the supply and demand curves (theoretical functions which express the quantity of a product which would be offered or requested for a given price) are purely ontological.

 Piero Sraffa's critique focused on the inconsistency (except in implausible circumstances) of partial equilibrium analysis and the rationale for the upward slope of the supply curve in a market for a produced consumption good.
 The notability of Sraffa's critique is also demonstrated by Paul Samuelson's comments and engagements with it over many years, for example: